HardlyDifficult/Tutorials/Chapter2.md

  - Select the Character's GameObject.
  - Click 'Add Component' and select "CapsuleCollider2D".
  - Click 'Edit Collider' and adjust to fit the character.
-   - Click and then hold Alt while adjusting the sides to pull both side in evenly.
+   - Click and then hold Alt while adjusting the sides to pull both sides in evenly.

 <img src="http://i.imgur.com/KFwBZeo.gif" width=100px />